Erythromycin is an antibiotic.

 Try to take the correct number of doses each day, leaving at least 4 hours between doses.

 Taking an extra dose of erythromycin by accident is unlikely to harm you or your child.
-It may, however, increase the chance of temporary side effects, such as hearing loss, feeling sick, vomiting, and diarrhoea.
+It may, however, increase the chance of temporary side effects, such as hearing loss, feeling or being sick, and diarrhoea.

 Talk to your pharmacist or doctor if you're worried, or if you or your child accidentally take more than 1 extra dose.

 Like all medicines, erythromycin can cause side effects, although not everyone gets them.

 Common side effects

 These common side effects of erythromycin happen in more than 1 in 100 people.
 Keep taking the medicine, but talk to your doctor or pharmacist if these side effects bother you or don’t go away:

 - feeling sick (nausea)